cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 - Run the script using `bash scripts/05-panaroo.sh`.

 When the analysis starts you will get several messages and progress bars print on the screen.

+<i class="fa-solid fa-triangle-exclamation" style="color: #1e3050;"></i>
-This analysis takes a long time to run (several hours), so you will have to leave it running before continuing to the next exercise.
+This analysis takes a long time to run (several hours), so you can leave it running, open a new terminal and continue to the next exercise.

 :::{.callout-answer collapse=true}